stephomi/nomadsculpt.com/manual/docs/tools.md

 ### Selector Mask ![](./tools/maskSelector.png#tool#left)
 This tool is mostly similar to the [Masking tool](#mask), the main difference is that you don't use stroke to paint mask, but instead use the shape selector.

+Selector mask shares the same tool settings as the `Mask` tool.

 ![](./videos/tool_selector_mask.mp4)

 ### Paint ![](./tools/paint.png#tool#left)
 To learn more about material you can visit the [Painting](painting.md) section. `Erase` will remove paint.

+#### Paint settings
+* `Layer fitering` - This functions like the alpha lock in photoshop or procreate.
+If you're painting on a layer, when this is enabled, you can only modify where paint already exists; unpainted areas will be protected.

 ![](./videos/tool_paint.mp4)

 ### Smudge ![](./tools/smudge.png#icon#left)
 The smudge tool is only active on painting.
+It's settings menu contains a `Quality` slider, lower values mean faster strokes.

 ![](./videos/tool_smudge.mp4)